Courseiva

 MCQhard

-A.Terminate the instance immediately
+A.Terminate the virtual machine instance immediately

 B.Modify the security group to deny outbound traffic

-D.Detach the instance from the VPC
+D.Detach the virtual machine from the virtual network

 AnswerB